USA and the UK

 The J1 visa is open to those who are enrolled in one of the several international educational institutions.

-In particular, the J-1 Student Visa is designed for those who need to access to educational services that are not available in their home country.
+The J-1 Student Visa is designed in particular for those who need access to educational services that are not available in their home country.

-What are the main J-1 Visa Program categories?
+What are the main categories of the J-1 Visa Program?

-This program involves several educational plans.
-Thus, the J1 Visa requirements you need to meet depend on your chosen scheme.
-Several programs allow you to bring your family to the U.S. To this end, you need to apply for a J2 Dependent Visa.
+The J-1 Visa program involves several educational plans.
+Therefore, the requirements you need to meet depend on your chosen scheme.
+If you would like to bring your family to the U.S with you, you will need to apply for a J2 Dependent Visa.

 Au Pair Visa